 Another traditional skill split open by a tech attack.
 Mechatronics is a blend of mechanics, electronics, information technology, and computers.
 Perfect for the modern Millennial, it provides entry into electrical or mechanical engineering as before, but also software development.

 Cloud Services Specialist

 This is not to say that this list is definitive by any means and familiar roles still have career longevity.
-According to the Forbes “The Hottest Predicted Fields Of 2016 List”, of positions that require a college degree, registered nurses ranked as the number one biggest growing occupation.
-The rest of their top 5 lists software developers, sales managers, marketing managers, and medical / health services managers.
+For example, registered nurses ranked as the number one biggest growing occupation.

-The key factor will be time to entry and lifestyle flexibility for Gen Y, with work / life balance and variety top of their list when it comes to their future.
+The key factor will be time to entry and lifestyle flexibility for Gen Y, with work/life balance and variety on top of their list.

 Now that you are familiar with trending careers, take a look at how to build a strong social media presence for your personal and professional gains.